 Do you really understand your superannuation fund… how many you have, fees, performance, what investments options you’re in and how they compare?
 Remember your superannuation fund could turn into the most valuable investment you have so it’s worth looking at it closely.

 Start by logging into your MyGov account see if you have any past super funds you’ve forgotten about.
 If so, consolidate them into one.
-Then get out your last superannuation statement and compare fees and returns using a comparative data site like Canstar .
+Then get out your last superannuation statement and compare fees and returns using a comparative data site like Canstar or YourSuper.

-Flip over your statement and find which investment options you’ve chosen and whether they’re still appropriate for your circumstances.
+Flip over your statement and find which investment options you’ve chosen.
+Are they still appropriate for your circumstances?
+If not, change them.

 Once you’ve sorted through these seven life admin tasks, I guarantee you’ll feel so much more at ease.